metamug/mason/README.md

 Learn more about jsp configurations here. https://tomcat.apache.org/tomcat-9.0-doc/jasper-howto.html

-### Mason Tag Libaries

-Mason provides a set of tag libraries which you can use in your JSPs.

 ### Mason Query

-You can write database queries inside the resource JSP files or you can place them in `{webAppDir}/WEB-INF/classes/query.properties` file and reference them inside the JSP files.
-This allows reuse or queries.
+You can write database queries inside the resource JSP files as seen in the above example or you can place them in `{webAppDir}/WEB-INF/classes/query.properties` file and reference them inside the JSP files for reuse.

-#### How does Mason run APIs ?
+### Features?

 - Request Processing
 - Mapping resource URI to JSP
-- Tag libraries to handle HTTP BASIC and JWT Authentication
+- HTTP BASIC and JWT Authentication
 - Convert SQL Results into JSON/XML based on `Accept` Header 🌟
 - Make <a href="https://metamug.com/docs/xrequest" target="_blank">External API Requests</a>
 - <a href="https://metamug.com/docs/request-parameters#pagination-parameters" target="_blank">Pagination</a>
+- Many more

 ### Mason Jar